TudorZgimbau/portfolio/src/pages/projects/bytecrowds.md

 I also believe in the idea of using a Redis-compatible database as the primary one, which brought [Upstash](https://upstash.com?utm_source=tudor-zgimbau.dev) in the stack to support both the bytecrowds database and the analytics engine.

-One of the most difficult problem I faced was the possible duplication of multiple clients text when trying to either pull the bytecrowd from the database or do a check on frontend to see if it was already fetched from other peers.
+One of the most difficult problem I faced was the possible duplication of multiple clients text when trying to either pull the bytecrowd from the database or do a check on front-end to see if it was already fetched from other peers.
 After trying multiple ideas, I managed to introduce the following logic:

-- When a request is made, it first goes through a Next.js API route which fetches the number of connected users from the Ably REST API
+- When a request is made, it first goes through a Next.js API route which fetches the number of connected users from the Ably REST API.
 - If there's no connected peer, the text will be inserted into the CodeMirror editor from the database.
 Otherwise, it will be fetched when syncing with the other peer or peers.

 # The value I provided